LestterX/AppProdutos-Salvus/README.md

 ### Documentation

 - Backend: [Docs for the backend server](https://github.com/LestterX/AppProdutos-Salvus/blob/main/backend/README.md)

+You can access the backend on: https://appprodutos-salvus.onrender.com.
+It might take a minute to load, because of render platform free tier

 - Frontend: [Docs for the frontend server](https://github.com/LestterX/AppProdutos-Salvus/blob/main/frontend/README.md)

+You can access the frontend on: https://app-produtos-salvus.vercel.app.
+If the products doesn't show up, please wait a minute or so to reload the page, this is because the backend is on Render platform free tier

 >**NOTE:** Theses docs are first updated on the branch DEV